-Notes: This figure provides experimental evidence on the effect of perceived uncertainty on information acquisition in our sample of respondents from Wave 2 of the household survey.
-Panels A and B shows average posterior perceived probabilities assigned to different realizations of the exchange rate in September 2022, one year after the survey, among respondents in the low uncertainty arm and among those in the high uncertainty arm, respectively.
-Panels C and D display the fractions of respondents choosing the different reports or no report in the low and in the high uncertainty arm.
+Notes: This figure provides experimental evidence on the effect of perceived uncertainty on information acquisition in our sample of firms (Panels A and C) and in Wave 2 of the household survey (Panels B and D).
+Panels A and B show the average posterior probabilities respondents in the low and high uncertainty arms assign to different realizations of the exchange rate one year after the survey.
+Panels C and D display the fractions of respondents choosing the different reports or no report in the low and in the high uncertainty arms.
 The figure also displays standard error bands around the means.